codefellows/seattle-code-301n21/class-14/README.md

 ## Overview

 Today is the final buildout of the book collection app.
-Our final step is to normalize our database and remove duplicates while persisting the books we have already saved.
+Our final step is to update books in our application.

 ## Daily Plan